ellenli030/ellenwebsite1/README.md

-This served as Ellen's first personal website from December 2017 - September 2018.
+This served as Ellen's first official personal website from December 2017 - September 2018.

 RIP, you will not be missed.